Fall is here, which may mean new routines and different health and safety concerns.

 Fall means cooler weather, shorter days, the start of cold and flu season and returning to school for kids.
 With less hours of daylight, many of us may get less physical activity.
 We may also spend more time snacking in front of the television, or eating bigger meals as the festive season gets underway.
 The beginning of fall also signals the start of cold and flu season.
-Our children are back in school or daycare, which is not only a change in routine, but can also increase the chances of spreading germs.
+Our children are back in school or daycare, which can mean new activities and greater exposure to germs.